 Heroes can perform Heroic Actions, in addition to the other abilities they can perform.
 You do it in the hero phase and you can only do one heroic action.
 Here is the list:

-- Heroic Leadership: a chance to get a command point only that hero can use.
+• Heroic Leadership: on a 4+ (or 2+ if your general has been slain) get a command point only that hero can use.

-- Heroic Willpower: one non-Wizard hero can attempt to dispel or unbind a spell for one phase like he was a wizard.
+• Heroic Willpower: one non-Wizard hero can attempt to dispel or unbind a spell for that phase like he was a wizard.

-- Their Finest Hour: once per game improve save and wound rolls for one hero.
+• Their Finest Hour: can be used only once by each hero to improve save and wound rolls by 1 for that turn.

 We would be amiss if we wouldn’t start the list from Nagash, the Great Necromancer and Supreme Lord of the Undead.
 As he can be used in any Death army and his scroll is updated when a new tome is released, we suggest to always check the Warhammer app or latest FAQ for his current warscroll.

 If you want some magic power but don’t want to commit too many points, then you have available the Mortarchs, Mannfred von Carstein and Neferata.
-They come from the same kit (that can also be assembled as Arkhan the Black) and they are bonus generals of their respective legions even if they are not the chosen option.
+They come from the same kit (that can also be assembled as Arkhan the Black) and they are bonus generals even if they are not the chosen option.

-Neferata has a similar profile, slightly less performant in melee but compensates with a powerful command ability that reduces the to hit characteristic of nearby enemy units.
+Neferata has a similar melee profile but adds an ability that reduces the to hit characteristic of nearby enemy units.
+Her dagger can outright kill a wounded hero (on a 5+) shall she fail to kill it in the combat phase.

-Prince Vhordrai is the leader of the Kastelai Dynasty and treated as a bonus general in an army using that sub-faction.
+Prince Vhordrai is the leader of the Kastelai Dynasty and is also treated as a bonus general.
 He comes from the same kit as the Vampire Lord on Zombie Dragon with which he has many commonalities.

 He is the classic general to choose when you need a valid melee general with high survivability and good damage output.